Snapbrillia/quadraticvoting/src/README.md

     - A script hash,
     - Some Lovelaces,
     - An asset with a 32-byte long token name and a relatively large amount,
-    - And an array containing a single empty object as the inline datums,
+    - And an array containing a single empty object as the inline datum,
 - An empty array for collaterals,
 - Fee,
 - Both sides of the TTL interval set,